Avaiga/taipy-getting-started/steps/explain_md/step_10_GUI_layout.md

 With these few steps, you have created a full-AI application on which you can predict multiples days with different parameters.
 However, as you can see the layout of the page is not optimal.
 It could be greatly improved.
 This is the role of the code below.
 To get a more aesthetically pleasing page, three useful controls to use are:
-- menu: creates a menu on the left to navigate through the pages.
+- [menu](https://didactic-broccoli-7da2dfd5.pages.github.io/manuals/gui/viselements/menu/): creates a menu on the left to navigate through the pages.
 `<|menu|label=Menu|lov={lov_pages}|on_action=menu_fct_called|>`

+>> show the effect on empty

-- part: is used to create a group of text/visual elements.
+- [part](https://didactic-broccoli-7da2dfd5.pages.github.io/manuals/gui/viselements/part/): is used to create a group of text/visual elements.
 A useful parameter of 'part' is render.
 Set to False, it will not display the part.
 ```
 <|part|render={bool_variable}|
 |>
 ```

-- layout: creates invisible columns where you can put your texts and visual elements.
+- [layout](https://didactic-broccoli-7da2dfd5.pages.github.io/manuals/gui/viselements/layout/): creates invisible columns where you can put your texts and visual elements.
 Columns parameter will indicate the width and number of columns.
 Here, we have three columns of the same width.
 ```
 <|laout|columns=1 1 1|
 |>